✥ ✥ ✥

 On the other hand, while most PBIs relate to the Product Increment, a PBI can certainly describe any deliverable that increases stakeholder value.
 Advanced teams might use the concept of “stakeholder” in a broad sense.
 The team might even use PBIs for internal documents such as engineering diagrams because they add value for the team, which in this case we treat as a stakeholder; there will certainly be a PBI for any external user manuals.
 (An alternative is to treat internal documentation as part of the Definition of Done.
 As a rule of thumb, use PBIs for large units of internal work so they remain visible, and use the Definition of Done for small recurring units of work that would clutter the work plan.)

-You can order PBIs on the basis of cost and ROI aspirations.
-Even with all other things being equal, changing the position of a PBI in the backlog can change its contribution to ROI, e.g., because of alignment to a season or to the market.
-You can order the Product Backlog either on the basis of the individual ROI estimates of relatively independent PBIs (High Value First) or on the basis of overall, long-term, integrative ROI.
+You can order PBIs on the basis of cost and value aspirations (for what value means here, see Value and ROI).
+Even with all other things being equal, changing the position of a PBI in the backlog can change its contribution to value, e.g., because of market timing issues, such as a season or competitive dynamic.
+You can order the Product Backlog either on the basis of the individual value estimates for relatively independent PBIs (as in High Value First) or on the basis of overall, long-term, integrative ROI.